-Coordinator: Lori Dorko
+Coordinator: Roz Nowosielski

-The minor in accounting consists of a minimum of the following 20 credits and any prerequisites for these courses: ACC 2000, ACC 2100 and 12 additional credits in any accounting (ACC) courses.
-The minimum grade of 2.0 must be earned in each course in the accounting minor and in the prerequisites for each course.
+The minor in accounting consists of a minimum of the following 20 credits and any prerequisites for these courses: ACC 2000, ACC 2100 and 12 additional credits in any 3000- or 4000-level accounting (ACC) courses.
+The minimum grade of C must be earned in each course in the accounting minor and in the prerequisites for each course.
 This minor is open to all students except accounting majors.